-- If-conversion using select, conditional move, or predicated, instructions (Chapter 16). - Use of specialized addressing modes such as auto-modified addressing [154] and modulo addressing. - Exploitation of hardware looping [157] or static branch prediction hints. - Matching fixed-point arithmetic and SIMD idioms to special instructions. - Memory hierarchy optimizations, including cache prefetching and register preloading [79]. - VLIW instruction bundling, where parallel instruction groups constructed by postpass instruction scheduling are encoded into instruction bundles [132].
+- If-conversion using select, conditional move, or predicated, instructions (Chapter 20). - Use of specialized addressing modes such as auto-modified addressing [188] and modulo addressing. - Exploitation of hardware looping [191] or static branch prediction hints. - Matching fixed-point arithmetic and SIMD idioms to special instructions. - Memory hierarchy optimizations, including cache prefetching and register preloading [101]. - VLIW instruction bundling, where parallel instruction groups constructed by postpass instruction scheduling are encoded into instruction bundles [166].

 This sophistication of modern compiler code generation motivates the introduction of the SSA form on the machine code program representation in order to simplify some of the analyses and optimizations.
-In particular, liveness analysis (Chapter 7), if-conversion (Chapter 16), unrolling-based loop optimizations (Chapter 8), and exploitation of special instructions or addressing modes benefit significantly from the SSA form.
-The challenge of correct and efficient SSA form destruction under the constraints of machine code is addressed in Chapter 17.
-Finally, Chapter 18 illustrates how the SSA form has been successfully applied to hardware compilation.
+In particular, liveness analysis (Chapter 9), if-conversion (Chapter 20), unrolling-based loop optimizations (Chapter 10), and exploitation of special instructions or addressing modes benefit significantly from the SSA form.
+Chapter 19 presents an advanced technique of instruction selection on the SSA form by solving a specialized quadratic assignment problem (PBQP).
+Although there is a debate as to whether or not SSA form should be used in a register allocator, Chapter 22 makes a convincing case for it.
+The challenge of correct and efficient SSA form destruction under the constraints of machine code is addressed in Chapter 21.
+Finally, Chapter 23 illustrates how the SSA form has been successfully applied to hardware compilation.

-In this chapter, we review some of the issues of inserting the SSA form in a code generator, based on experience with a family of production code generators and linear assembly optimizers for the ST120 DSP core [82][77, 234, 204] and the Lx/ST200 VLIW family [93][80, 81, 36, 35, 33].
-Section 15.1 presents the challenges of maintaining the SSA form on a program representation based on machine instructions.
-Section 15.2 discusses two code generator optimizations that seem at odds with the SSA form, yet must occur before register allocation.
+In this chapter, we review some of the issues of inserting the SSA form in a code generator, based on experience with a family of production code generators and linear assembly optimizers for the ST120 DSP core [104][99, 284, 249] and the Lx/ST200 VLIW family [119][102, 103, 42, 41, 39].
+Section 18.1 presents the challenges of maintaining the SSA form on a program representation based on machine instructions.
+Section 18.2 discusses two code generator optimizations that seem at odds with the SSA form, yet must occur before register allocation.
 One is if-conversion, whose modern formulations require an extension of the SSA form.
 The other is prepass instruction scheduling, which does not seem to benefit from the SSA form.
-Constructing and destructing SSA form in a code generator is required in such case, so Section 15.3 characterizes various SSA form destruction algorithms with regards to satisfying the constraints of machine code.
+Constructing and destructing SSA form in a code generator is required in such case, so Section 18.3 characterizes various SSA form destruction algorithms with regards to satisfying the constraints of machine code.

-15.1 SSA form engineering issues
+18.1 SSA form engineering issues

-15.1.1 Instructions, operands, operations, and operators
+18.1.1 Instructions, operands, operations, and operators